CatEricka/WorldEditSelectionManager/README.md

 ## Description

-A bukkit plugin, auto selects any structures as a WorldEdit cuboid selection, fork of WorldEdit Structure Selector, remove dependent libraries other than WorldEdit
+A bukkit plugin, auto selects any structures as a WorldEdit cuboid selection, fork of WorldEdit Structure Selector, remove dependent libraries other than WorldEdit.

+rewrite to use FAWE API.

 WorldEdit Structure Selector: https://github.com/HexoCraft/WorldEditStructureSelector